 - Carefully pour the batter into the prepared bundt pan and level the surface.

-- Bake the cake at 350 F for about 45 minutes, until the cake is well risen and nicely browned.
-A toothpick inserted in the deepest part of the cake should come out clean.
+- Bake at 350 F for about 45 minutes, until it is well risen and nicely browned.
+A toothpick inserted in the deepest part should come out clean.

 - Let the cake cool for 10 minutes in the pan, then turn it out onto a wire rack to cool completely, about 1 hour.